DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 >
 > Additionally, should we consider retaining software calculations for cases where machines do not support FP16 operations?
 If so, where would be the best place to handle this in Turbofan?
 >
 > So... the question is whether my assumption about the remaining task is correct.
 >
-> 4. Next action plan:
+> C. Next action plan:

-I feel a bit uncertain about the next steps, so I'm looking forward to syncing with you about 3.
-The Plan part.
+I feel a bit uncertain about the next steps, so I'm looking forward to syncing wit Shu about B. The Plan part.

 And Shu suggest detailed plan.
 Thank you very much :)